 All travellers in United Kingdom must observe these coronavirus safety measures:

-The information above was last checked on 12/06/2021.
-Remember to review the latest COVID-19 travel safety regulations for your flight between Rome and London as this information can change.
+The information above was last checked on 21/01/2022.
+Remember to review the latest COVID-19 travel safety regulations for your flight to London from Rome as this information can change.

 The current restriction level for your return trip by plane from London to Rome is: Partially open